HL7/cql/input/pages/03-developersguide.md

 Library identifiers may be qualified to any degree to allow libraries to be organized and shared.
 In addition, the ELM for a <<04-logicalspecification.adoc#library,library>> contains an identifier element with a namespace which provides a globally unique, stable identifier scope for the library.
 All the library identifiers within a given namespace must be unique, and the namespace is used by the implementation environment to resolve library identifiers to their actual library source.
 See the <<examples.adoc#mother-infant-measure,Mother Infant Measure>> for an example of how namespaces are specified in ELM.

 When including a library, use the fully qualified identifier for the library.
-If the [.kw]#called# clause is omitted from the include declaration, the unqualified library identifier will be used as the local identifier for the library.
+If the <span class="kw">called</span> clause is omitted from the include declaration, the unqualified library identifier will be used as the local identifier for the library.

 Because the library identifier and its qualifiers are CQL identifiers, they may be either a simple identifier, or a delimited-identifier, which may actually be a uniform resource identifier (URI), an object identifier (OID), or any other identifier system.
 It is up to the implementation and environment what interpretation, if any, is given to the identifier of a library.
-For example, assume a library identified as [.id]#Global.Common#:
+For example, assume a library identified as <span class="id">Global.Common</span>:

 ``` cql
 library Global.Common